proofcarryingdata/zupass/packages/passport-interface/README.md

 }
 ```

-Then the [`usePassportPopupMessages`](https://docs.pcd.team/functions/_pcd_passport_interface.usePassportPopupMessages.html) React hook can be used to process the results of your requests.
+Then the [`usePassportPopupMessages`](https://docs.pcd.team/functions/_pcd_passport_interface.usePassportPopupMessages.html) React hook can be used to process the results of the requests.
+It listens for incoming [messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/message_event) from the other browsing context (i.e. the popup) and store them in a state variable.

 ```typescript
 import { usePassportPopupMessages } from "@pcd/passport-interface"